eecs281staff/wordcount-demo/README.md

 ## How to

-After cloning the repository, you can build and run the demo with the following commands:
+After cloning or downloading the repository, you can build and run the demo with the following commands:

+    $ cd wordcount-demo
     $ g++ -std=c++17 wordcount.cpp -o wordcount
     $ ./wordcount
     Enter filename: getty.txt